sdziallas/comp55/docs/labs/1-JavaEclipse.md

 ![darkest dark theme webpage](lab1media/media/installbyweb.gif)

 Once it finishes loading, follow the next set of images to *uncheck the codetogether bundle*.
-You'll have to accept another license agreement by picking the option before being able to finish.  **Be sure to uncheck the devstyle with codetogether bundle option, watch the gif a few times**
+You'll have to accept another license agreement by picking the option before being able to finish.  **Be sure to uncheck the devstyle with codetogether bundle option, watch the gif a few times.**

 ![darkest dark eclipse install](lab1media/media/darkestdark.gif)